 Getting a lot done without overdoing things

 The afternoon ends at 4:05 p.m.
-On Fridays and on days when no afternoon is booked, the school day ends at 2:05 p.m.
+On Fridays and on days when no afternoon session is booked, the school day ends at 2:05 p.m.

 And if Latin or math is a bit tricky at times, you can book a special subject study time: Up to 10 students discuss homework with a subject teacher and check results.